Showing 1 - 1 OF 1

 If emergencies occur when you are en route to Los Angeles Air Force Base, contact the Airman & Family Readiness Center at the nearest military installation for assistance.
 For emergency medical care, go to any hospital.
 The American Red Cross is also available for emergency aid.
 They can sometimes help with financial assistance and can contact individuals for you.
 They can be reached at 877-272-7337.

 Also be sure to alert your sponsor of any problems you may encounter on your trip.
 Getting help is the smart thing to do.
 There are several agencies that can assist in emergency situations.
 Contact the Airman & Family Readiness Center for referrals to state and county assistance.

 No matter how well you plan, emergencies happen!
 Carry your important papers (orders, ID cards, passports, travelers checks, etc.) with you.
 Do not pack them in your luggage or household goods.
 Write down telephone numbers for your relatives, your sponsor, gaining unit commander's support staff, and the Command Post, 310-653-3070, here at Los Angeles Air Force Base.

 The Airman & Family Readiness Center is a good place to go for information on a wide variety of subjects and can be reached at 310-653-5290.
-We will help with finding schools and services for special needs family members as well as referring families for counseling and community services.
+They will help with finding schools and services for special needs family members as well as referring families for counseling and community services.
 Los Angeles County’s 211 Information Line is another source of valuable information on county assistance programs.
 They can also be reached at LAAFB.AFRC@spaceforce.mil.